-Reserve Comment Jubilee Reserve It is not considered appropriate to change Jubilee Reserve from 'on- leash' to 'off-leash' as the reserve is an active playing field for a range of sporting clubs.
-Culworth Reserve Is located next to the Anzac Terrace Primary School oval, which is used for active recreation.
-There is no barrier between the oval and the reserve.
 Point Reserve Is an environmentally sensitive area with wildlife.
 BIC Reserve Has a war memorial on the reserve and is used by St Michael's School oval for active recreation.
 Success Hill It would be considered potentially appropriate, subject to the provisions of fencing to stop access to the environmentally sensitive bushland, however, the site is also very important to the Whadjuk Noongar people, and is a closed registered Aboriginal site.
 It is therefore not considered appropriate to have an "off-leash" designation.
 Lord Street Reserve Proximity to Lord Street without a physical barrier is not considered appropriate for "off-leash" designation.
 The Arboretum Environmentally sensitive area.
 Bindaring Park Environmentally sensitive area.
 Lovelock Public Open Space Environmentally sensitive area.
 Carnegie Road Public Open Space Environmentally sensitive area.
 Harcourt Public Open Space Environmentally sensitive area.

-The following reserves which are currently 'on-leash' areas can be considered as 'off-leash areas', and have been proposed as such:
+The remaining following reserves, which are currently 'on-leash' areas, can be considered as 'off-leash areas', and have been proposed as such but require further consultation before a formal decision is made.